 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

-This month I’m doing something a little different by writing a series of posts under one theme: abuse.
-There are several types of abuse, and throughout the month of March 2019 you’ll be able to find articles on the following types of abuse:
+This is part of a series of posts under one theme: abuse.
+This one is on emotional and verbal abuse.
+There are several types of abuse, and there are articles on the following types of abuse: